 Below Bourbeau's concept for the cover design using a unique paste paper.
 As in the case of the Raven, a design binding need not be full leather or vellum.

-As an aside, a copy of Bourbeau's The Raven that was bound in an edition of 100 copies for sale (125 total) is available from The Veatchs Arts of the Books.
-It is on my bucket list.
+As an aside, a copy of Bourbeau's The Raven that was bound in an edition of 100 copies for sale (125 total) was available from The Veatchs Arts of the Books.
+It is mine now.

 So, how do you approach the design of your bindings?